lucymait/project-4/README.md

 ## Approach

-When building our project; Django created a main project folder (for us) which contains all the project URLS and settings, including the database configuration.
+When building our project, Django created a main project folder (for us) which contains all the project URLS and settings, including the database configuration.
 It also comes with a built-in CMS where the user can directly add, update and delete database records, and pre made authentication.

 First, we had to create a superuser in order to view the admin user section.
 Next we created our app (fitness) which is part of the project and has its own set of URLS, models, views and serializers.
-We can link our app into the Django project by modifying some settings in the project folder.
+We could link our app into the Django project by modifying some settings in the project folder.

 ### Planning

 In the first stage, we created our Entity Relationship Diagram (as seen below).
-This illustrated the different relationships between each model, whether its a one to many or many to many relationship.
-It was important deciding the relationships at an early stage, so that our models and database wasn't affected.
+This illustrated the different relationships between each model, whether its a one-to-many or many-to-many relationship.
+It was important deciding the relationships at an early stage, so that our models and database weren't affected.

 <img src="./Images/Planning.png" width="600" height="400"/> <br/>
 <img src='https://i.imgur.com/9G9yg80.png'>